Is it time to consider taking steps toward diagnosis?

 Results

-Based on your results, a rare genetic disease of obesity may not be a factor for someone you care for.
+Based on your results, a rare genetic disease of obesity may not be a factor for you or someone you care for.
 But it’s still important to talk to the doctor about symptoms.

 Based on your results, you or someone you care for may be affected by a rare genetic disease of obesity and it may be time to talk with a doctor about next steps.
 Your doctor can schedule an evaluation to look for key clinical features of these rare diseases.
 He or she can also order a genetic test to uncover any gene variants gene variants Changes (also known as variants) in the standard “spelling” of a gene.
 Gene variants can result in serious health problems or be “silent” with no negative health effects. linked to rare genetic diseases of obesity.
 This information could help the physician confirm a diagnosis.